dotnsf/qoodle/README.md

 ## How to use

-- First, administrator need to access to /admin, and edit quiz and quizset.
+- First, administrator need to access to /, signup if needed, log into system, and edit quiz and quizset.

   - See below how to edit quiz and quizset.